 Cooking your sea moss will change the chemical and energetic structure it has.
 This is a lot like cooking any other fruits or vegetables.
 As you can see from the image below, the energy emitted by the fruits and vegetables before they were cooked is radiant.
 Afterwards, not so much.

 So my advice to you is to avoid cooking your sea moss of you can.
-Cooking your sea moss will kill it, and you don’t want that.
+Many of the beneficial nutrientes will be lost when you cook your sea moss.
+As you can see in the Kirlian photographs above, cooked foods loose the energetic life force.
 Treat it with more love and respect than cooking it.

 Be patient when soaking it and you’ll benefit from the power that it will bring to you.
 I prefer to soak my sea moss in filtered, alkalized water with clear quartz, citrine, and amethyst.
 These crystals help to charge the sea moss with energies associated with healing and abundance.

 When soaking your sea moss, it can be more effective to use a large enough bowl and to place a small plate or saucer over it to keep the sea moss submerged.
 It’s going to naturally swell up and push above the water level as it re-hydrates.

 Making Sea Moss Gel

 As you have focused on preparing your Irish Sea Moss before getting to the stage of making sea moss gel, this is going to be so much easier.
 The way I prefer to make my sea moss gel is to take the soaked sea moss out of the water and blend it.

 Use only a small amount of the water it was soaking in (don’t blend your crystals – you think I’m kidding?
 I’ve seen this done), adding a little more water as you blend.
 Be sure to use a silicone spatula to wipe down the edges of the blender when it is switched off.